 This is the correct procedure for reporting gambling winnings for an individual.
 If you’re part of a group that won a cash or material prize, the process is a little different.

 What if I’m in a Group of People that Wins a Cash Prize?

 If you and several of your co-workers pool resources to buy lottery tickets and win, or you go in with a couple of friends on a big sports wager, the IRS still considers your winnings taxable income.
 There’s a form just for these occasions.

 That’s Form 5754.
-The sportsbook and/or the lottery use this form to prepare the W-2G when a group of people wins a prize, or the person receiving gambling winnings isn’t the actual winner.
+The sportsbook and the lottery use this form to prepare the W-2G when a group wins a prize or the person receiving gambling winnings isn’t the actual winner.

 The sportsbook or the lottery should send you a blank copy.
 The onus is on you to accurately fill it out and return it to the party granting the prize.
 They need it for their tax records.

 Just like the W-2G, you shouldn’t include this form in your federal tax return.
-You should keep it for your own records, however.
+It would be best if you kept it for your records, however.
 The minimum recommended time to do so is five years.

 You can deduct your gambling losses.
 You must itemize your deductions in order to take advantage of that allowance, however.
 The IRS does not allow you to deduct more than you win in a tax year or deduct your expenses incurred while gambling.

 Just like with any other deductions you claim, you should keep all relevant paperwork for a period of at least five years.
 This includes: